Investing in German Property

 Location, Location, Location

 Success in property investing is very dependent on where you buy.
 Not only is it about the right country, city, resort area or the right community, it even comes down to buying in the right street.
-For example if you wanted to buy a short-term furnished rental in Munich you would want to make sure you are no further than a two block walk from an underground station.
-If you want to buy in one of the best areas Munich it gets reduced to just a handful of streets.
+For example if you wanted to buy a short-term furnished rental in Frankfurt you would want to make sure you are no further than a two block walk from an underground station.
+If you want to buy in one of the best areas Frankfurt it gets reduced to just a handful of streets.

 Success in property investing is not a matter of luck but about careful research.
 Buying the best location for your investing needs will pay dividends.